A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: Methodology

 \subsection{Access Fairness}

-Access Fairness considers the distribution of kidney quality, as indicated by the Kidney Donor Profile Index (KDPI).
-The KDPI is a numerical measure that combines various donor characteristics to summarize the quality of the donor's kidneys relative to other recovered kidneys \citep{Park2020}.
-It is expressed as a value between 0 and 1, where lower scores are associated with higher donor quality and expected longevity.
-In our model, let $X_{2i}$ denote the KDPI score for the kidney allocated to patient $i$.
+Access Fairness considers the distribution of kidney quality, as indicated by the Living Kidney Donor Profile Index (LKDPI).
+The LKDPI score is a numerical measure that combines both donor and recipient characteristics to summarize the relative risk associated with a living donor transplant \citep{massie2016risk}.
+The LKDPI can theoretically take values below 0 (indicating lower risk than any deceased donor kidney) or above 100 (indicating higher risk than any deceased donor kidney).
+In our model, let $X_{2i}$ denote the LKDPI score for the kidney allocated to patient $i$.
 By studying $X_2$ across ethnic groups, this criterion suggests whether there are disparities in the quality of organs distributed.
 In Section~\ref{sec:3.3}, we conduct a counterfactual analysis to estimate how $X_{2i}$ might change if the ethnic identity of recipients were altered, thereby isolating the effect of ethnicity on organ quality allocation.